LAION-AI/open-sci-ref-0.01/README.md

 If you like this work, please cite:

 ```

+@article{opensciref001arxiv,
+  title={Open-sci-ref-0.01: open and reproducible reference baselines for language model and dataset comparison},
+  author={Nezhurina, Marianna and Franke, Joerg and Nakamura, Taishi and Carstensen, Timur and Ajroldi, Niccol{\`o} and Komulainen, Ville and Salinas, David and Jitsev, Jenia},
+  journal={arXiv:2509.09009},
+  year={2025}
+}

 @misc{opensciref001repo,
   author = {Nezhurina, Marianna and Franke, Joerg and Nakamura, Taishi, and Carstensen, Timur, and Ajroldi, Niccolò and Komulainen, Ville, and Salinas, David and Jitsev, Jenia},